HaloCRM Guides

 Fig 1.
 URL to post to to start this runbook

-When starting runbooks this way (externally) you can choose how the incoming request is authenticated using the 'authentication' field.
+When starting runbooks this way (externally), you can choose how the incoming request is authenticated using the "Authentication" field.

-No Authentication - Anyone will be able to trigger this runbook by posting to this URL (not recommended)
+- No Authentication: Anyone will be able to trigger this runbook by posting to this URL (not recommended)

-Basic Authentication - Enter a username and password against the runbook in Halo, the incoming request to trigger this runbook must contain this username password in order to be authenticated.
+- Basic Authentication: Enter a username and password against the runbook in Halo, the incoming request to trigger this runbook must contain this username password in order to be authenticated.

 Fig 2.
 Fields to allow runbook start to be authenticated using secret key

-From v2.190+ you can specify request headers to include in the signature when validating an inbound payload to start a Runbook.
+You can specify request headers to include in the signature when validating an inbound payload to start a Runbook.
 Any header names can be added here and they will be pre-pended to the payload when verifying the signature.

-From 2.190+ you can also use a timestamp to authorise the request starting this runbook.
+You can also use a timestamp to authorise the request starting this runbook.
 The request will need to contain a timestamp in RFC1123 date standard format (E.G "Tue, 29 Apr 2025 11:25:12 GMT"). specify the name of the request header this timestamp is contained in in the 'Timestamp header name' field in Halo.
 Halo will then validate that header is present and the value has is a valid timestamp which is within 1 minute, only then will the request be authenticated.

 Once you have saved your Custom Integration, the flow chart tab will become available.